lgomezruiz/lgomezruiz/README.md

 - 👀 I’m looking for an amazing company to develop myself

 - 💪 I'm eager to keep learning

-- ⚡ Fun fact: I like to make videos of nature, snorkeling and hiking

 ## Languages and Tools